 A defect in the lining of the bladder might cause interstitial cystitis.
 Normally, the lining protects the bladder wall from the toxic effects of urine.
 In about 70% of the people who have interstitial cystitis, the protective layer of the bladder is “leaky.”
 This may let urine irritate the bladder wall, causing interstitial cystitis.

 Your doctor will ask you questions about your medical history.
-He or she may also ask you to keep track of:
+He or she may ask you to keep track of:

 There is no cure for interstitial cystitis.
 You may need to try several treatments or a combination of treatments before you notice an improvement in your symptoms.
 Most people feel better after trying one or more of the following treatments:

-Diet.
+- Diet.
 Your doctor may tell you to change what you eat.
-You may need to avoid alcohol, acidic foods and tobacco.
+You may need to avoid alcohol, acidic foods, and tobacco.

-Medicine.
+- Medicine.
 Your doctor may have you take an oral medicine called pentosan polysulfate.
-This medicine helps protect the lining of the bladder wall from the toxic parts of urine.
+This medicine protects the lining of the bladder wall from the toxic parts of urine.
 Another oral medicine used to treat interstitial cystitis is an antihistamine called hydroxyzine.
 This medicine reduces the amount of histamine that is made in the bladder wall.
 Another medicine that may help is amitriptyline.
 It blocks pain and reduces bladder spasms.
 This medicine can make you sleepy, so it is usually taken at bedtime.
 Your doctor may also suggest that you take an over-the-counter pain medicine to ease pain.

 - Diet.
-Alcohol, tomatoes, spices, carbonated drinks, chocolate, caffeine, citrus fruits and drinks, pickled foods, artificial sweeteners and acidic foods may irritate your bladder.
+Alcohol, tomatoes, spices, carbonated drinks, chocolate, caffeine, citrus fruits and drinks, pickled foods, artificial sweeteners, and acidic foods may irritate your bladder.
 That makes symptoms worse.
 Try removing these things from your diet for a couple of weeks.
 Then try eating one food at a time to see if it makes your symptoms worse.

-Smoking.
+- Smoking.
 Many people who have interstitial cystitis find that smoking makes their symptoms worse.
 Because smoking is also a main cause of bladder cancer, people who have interstitial cystitis have another good reason to quit smoking.

-Bladder training.
+- Bladder training.
 Many people can train their bladder to urinate less often.
 You can train your bladder by going to the bathroom at scheduled times and using relaxation techniques.

-Support group.
+- Support group.
 You might consider joining a support group.
 The support of family, friends and other people who have interstitial cystitis can help you cope.
 People who learn about interstitial cystitis and participate in their own care do better than people who do not.
 A support group can provide you and your family with helpful tips and additional information.

-How do my symptoms indicate interstitial cystitis, instead of another condition, such as an infection or urinary incontinence?
+- How do my symptoms indicate interstitial cystitis, instead of another condition, such as an infection or urinary incontinence?

-Do I need any tests to confirm a diagnosis of interstitial cystitis?
+- Do I need any tests to confirm a diagnosis of interstitial cystitis?

-Will I need to see a specialist?
+- Will I need to see a specialist?

 - What are my treatment options?
 Which treatment is best for me?

-How can I help manage my symptoms?
-Will diet changes, bladder training or physical therapy help?
+- How can I help manage my symptoms?
+Will diet changes, bladder training, or physical therapy help?